josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 - <details>
   <summary>IsZero(this IntPtr)</summary>

-  Determines if the IntPtr instance is zero.
+  Determines if the `IntPtr` instance is zero.
   </details>
 - <details>
   <summary>IsZero(this UIntPtr)</summary>

-  Determines if the UIntPtr instance is zero.
+  Determines if the `UIntPtr` instance is zero.
   </details>
 - <details>
   <summary>ToUIntPtr(this IntPtr)</summary>

-  Converts the specified IntPtr instance to a UIntPtr instance.
+  Converts the specified `IntPtr` instance to a `UIntPtr` instance.
   </details>
 - <details>
   <summary>ToUIntPtr(this MemoryHandle)</summary>
-  Converts the specified MemoryHandle instance to a UIntPtr instance.
+  Converts the specified `MemoryHandle` instance to a `UIntPtr` instance.
   </details>
 - <details>
   <summary>ToIntPtr(this UIntPtr)</summary>

-  Converts the specified UIntPtr instance to a IntPtr instance.
+  Converts the specified `UIntPtr` instance to a `IntPtr` instance.
   </details>
 - <details>
   <summary>ToIntPtr(this MemoryHandle)</summary>

-  Converts the specified MemoryHandle instance to a IntPtr instance.
+  Converts the specified `MemoryHandle` instance to a `IntPtr` instance.
   </details>
 - <details>
   <summary>GetUnsafeString(this IntPtr)</summary>

-  Generates a String instance from the memory at the given IntPtr, interpreting the contents as UTF-16 text.
+  Generates a `String` instance from the memory at the given `IntPtr`, interpreting the contents as UTF-16 text.
   </details>
 - <details>
   <summary>GetUnsafeString(this UIntPtr)</summary>

-  Generates a String instance from the memory at the given UIntPtr, interpreting the contents as UTF-16 text.
+  Generates a `String` instance from the memory at the given `UIntPtr`, interpreting the contents as UTF-16 text.
   </details>
 - <details>
   <summary>GetUnsafeString(this MemoryHandle)</summary>

-  Generates a String instance from the memory at the given MemoryHandle, interpreting the contents as UTF-16 text.
+  Generates a `String` instance from the memory at the given `MemoryHandle`, interpreting the contents as UTF-16 text.
   </details>
 - <details>
   <summary>GetUnsafeString(this IntPtr, Int32)</summary>

-  Generates a String instance from the memory at the given IntPtr, interpreting the contents as UTF-16 text.
+  Generates a `String` instance from the memory at the given `IntPtr`, interpreting the contents as UTF-16 text.
   </details>
 - <details>
   <summary>GetUnsafeString(this UIntPtr, Int32)</summary>

-  Generates a String instance from the memory at the given UIntPtr, interpreting the contents as UTF-16 text.
+  Generates a `String` instance from the memory at the given `UIntPtr`, interpreting the contents as UTF-16 text.
   </details>
 - <details>
   <summary>GetUnsafeString(this MemoryHandle, Int32)</summary>

-  Generates a String instance from the memory at the given MemoryHandle, interpreting the contents as UTF-16 text.
+  Generates a `String` instance from the memory at the given `MemoryHandle`, interpreting the contents as UTF-16 text.
   </details>
 - <details>
   <summary>GetUnsafeArray&lt;T&gt;(this IntPtr, Int32)</summary>

-  Generates a T array by copying values from memory starting at the location referenced by an IntPtr.
+  Generates a `T` array by copying values from memory starting at the location referenced by an `IntPtr`.

   **Note:** ´T´ is ´unmanaged´.
   </details>
 - <details>
   <summary>GetUnsafeArray&lt;T&gt;(this UIntPtr, Int32)</summary>

-  Generates a T array by copying values from memory starting at the location referenced by a UIntPtr.
+  Generates a `T` array by copying values from memory starting at the location referenced by a `UIntPtr`.

   **Note:** ´T´ is ´unmanaged´.
   </details>
 - <details>
   <summary>GetUnsafeArray&lt;T&gt;(this MemoryHandle, Int32)</summary>

-  Generates a T array by copying values from memory starting at the location referenced by a MemoryHandle.
+  Generates a `T` array by copying values from memory starting at the location referenced by a `MemoryHandle`.

   **Note:** ´T´ is ´unmanaged´.
   </details>
 - <details>
   <summary>GetUnsafeSpan&lt;T&gt;(this IntPtr, Int32)</summary>

-  Generates a Span&lt;T&gt; instance from an IntPtr, interpreting the memory at the specified location as a sequence of unmanaged values.
+  Generates a `Span<T>` instance from an `IntPtr`, interpreting the memory at the specified location as a sequence of unmanaged values.

   **Note:** ´T´ is ´unmanaged´.
   </details>
 - <details>
   <summary>GetUnsafeSpan&lt;T&gt;(this UIntPtr, Int32)</summary>

-  Generates a Span&lt;T&gt; instance from a UIntPtr, interpreting the memory at the specified location as a sequence of unmanaged values.
+  Generates a `Span<T>` instance from a `UIntPtr`, interpreting the memory at the specified location as a sequence of unmanaged values.

   **Note:** ´T´ is ´unmanaged´.
   </details>
 - <details>
   <summary>GetUnsafeSpan&lt;T&gt;(this MemoryHandle, Int32)</summary>

-  Generates a Span&lt;T&gt; instance from a MemoryHandle, interpreting the memory at the specified location as a sequence of unmanaged values.
+  Generates a `Span<T>` instance from a `MemoryHandle`, interpreting the memory at the specified location as a sequence of unmanaged values.

   **Note:** ´T´ is ´unmanaged´.
   </details>
 - <details>
   <summary>GetUnsafeReadOnlySpan&lt;T&gt;(this IntPtr, Int32)</summary>

-  Generates a ReadOnlySpan&lt;T&gt; instance from an IntPtr, interpreting the memory at the specified location as a sequence of unmanaged values.
+  Generates a `ReadOnlySpan<T>` instance from an `IntPtr`, interpreting the memory at the specified location as a sequence of unmanaged values.

   **Note:** ´T´ is ´unmanaged´.
   </details>
 - <details>
   <summary>GetUnsafeReadOnlySpan&lt;T&gt;(this UIntPtr, Int32)</summary>

-  Generates a ReadOnlySpan&lt;T&gt; instance from a UIntPtr, interpreting the memory at the specified location as a sequence of unmanaged values.
+  Generates a `ReadOnlySpan<T>` instance from a `UIntPtr`, interpreting the memory at the specified location as a sequence of unmanaged values.

   **Note:** ´T´ is ´unmanaged´.
   </details>
 - <details>
   <summary>GetUnsafeReadOnlySpan&lt;T&gt;(this MemoryHandle, Int32)</summary>

-  Generates a ReadOnlySpan&lt;T&gt; instance from a MemoryHandle, interpreting the memory at the specified location as a sequence of unmanaged values.
+  Generates a `ReadOnlySpan<T>` instance from a `MemoryHandle`, interpreting the memory at the specified location as a sequence of unmanaged values.

   **Note:** ´T´ is ´unmanaged´.
   </details>
 - <details>
   <summary>GetUnsafeDelegate&lt;TDelegate&gt;(this IntPtr)</summary>

-  Generates a delegate of type TDelegate from an IntPtr.
+  Generates a delegate of type `TDelegate` from an `IntPtr`.
   </details>
 - <details>
   <summary>GetUnsafeDelegate&lt;TDelegate&gt;(this UIntPtr)</summary>

-  Creates a delegate of type TDelegate from a UIntPtr.
+  Creates a delegate of type `TDelegate` from a `UIntPtr`.
   </details>
 - <details>
   <summary>GetUnsafeReference&lt;T&gt;(this IntPtr)</summary>

-  Generates a memory reference to an unmanaged value of type T from IntPtr.
+  Generates a memory reference to an unmanaged value of type `T` from `IntPtr`.
   </details>
 - <details>
   <summary>GetUnsafeReference&lt;T&gt;(this UIntPtr)</summary>

-  Generates a memory reference to an unmanaged value of type T from UIntPtr.
+  Generates a memory reference to an unmanaged value of type `T` from `UIntPtr`.
   </details>
 - <details>
   <summary>GetUnsafeReadOnlyReference&lt;T&gt;(this IntPtr)</summary>

-  Generates a read-only memory reference to an unmanaged value of type T from IntPtr.
+  Generates a read-only memory reference to an unmanaged value of type `T` from `IntPtr`.
   </details>
 - <details>
   <summary>GetUnsafeReadOnlyReference&lt;T&gt;(this UIntPtr)</summary>

-  Generates a read-only memory reference to an unmanaged value of type T from UIntPtr.
+  Generates a read-only memory reference to an unmanaged value of type `T` from `UIntPtr`.
   </details>

 </details>